aws-samples/non-profit-blockchain/ngo-lambda/README.md

 The steps we will execute in this part are:

 1. Copy the Managed Blockchain certificate
-2. Create Fabric user credentials
+2. Create the Fabric user credentials
 3. Put user credentials on Secrets Manager
 4. Copy the Fabric client configuration files
 5. Install the npm dependencies